msub2/blog.msub2.com/src/routes/posts/09-happy-new-year-once-again/+page.md

 Okay, I did have *one* more idea.

 Growing up, I played a lot of escape room games made with Flash.
 One series I remember was from Afro-Ninja Productions, which had these small, contained escape room scenarios.
-The one I'm specifically thinking about it AN Escape Series #3, where you have to escape from a phone booth.
+The one I'm specifically thinking about is AN Escape Series #3, where you have to escape from a phone booth.
 I think this would be a great fit for VR and want to try my hand at adapting it, so at some point this year I want to see if I can get in touch with the original creator and get their blessing to do a WebXR remake.
 If not, I won't stress too much about it, but it would be very fun for me.
 Fingers crossed!

 ## My Work With Others